Pinafore/848Q/project/README.md

 * You have your data
 * You've implemented/run baseline techniques that work

+This doesn't mean that you need to have your entire experiment plan worked out, but you can include anything that's relevant.
+At the bare minimum, for experimental papers you should have the task that you're doing solidified enough to have a one dataset/setting picked out and a model to compare against that you've run on that data.

+For a survey/position paper, this should be a complete outline of all the points you want to make even if all sections aren't completely fleshed out.

 Draft / Experiment Plan
 ========================

 This deliverable should be a nearly complete draft of the paper except for the experimental results section.
 However, make sure that you clearly discuss all of the experiments you will run.

+For survey position papers, this should be a complete draft.

 Revision + Plots
 =========================